-Company Description of litigation Status of litigation Disputed amount Amounts paid (including provisionally) recorded in the financial statement Ascotrade Spa IRES, IRAP and VAT Notice of assessment for the years between 2013 and 2017 concerning the deductibility of a number of components of the purchase cost of raw material and the irregular VAT deduction.
+Company Tax Description of litigation Status of litigation Disputed amount Amounts paid (including provisionally/ recorded in the financial statement Ascotrade Spa IRES, IRAP and VAT Notice of assessment for the years between 2013 and 2017 concerning the deductibility of a number of components of the purchase cost of raw material and the irregular VAT deduction.
 Notice of assessment for the year 2018 concerning VAT alone.
 The proceedings for the years 2013 and 2014 are pending before the Regional Tax Commission of Venice following the appeals lodged by the Inland Revenue Office against first instance rulings in favour of the company.
 The proceeding for the year 2015 is still pending before the Provincial Tax Commission of Venice.
 The Company filed appeals in February 2022, for the years 2016 and 2018.
-7.6 - - Hera Trading SrI IRES and "Robin Tax" surtax Notices of assessment for the years between 2011 and 2013 (only the latter for the Robin tax) concerning the deduction of net financial income related to commodity derivatives and environmental certificates.
+7.6 Hera Trading Srl IRES and "Robin Tax" surtax Notices of assessment for the years between 2011 and 2013 (only the latter for the Robin tax) concerning the deduction of net financial income related to commodity derivatives and environmental certificates.
 The proceedings are pending before the relevant Regional Tax Commissions for all the tax periods for which appeals were lodged against the first instance ruling.
-6.6 2.6 - Herambiente Spa Notices of assessment for the years from 2009 to 2013, focused mainly on the amount the company owed in relation to the IRAP subsidy "tax wedge".
+6.6 2.6 Herambiente Spa IRAP Notices of assessment for the years from 2009 to 2013, focused mainly on the amount the company owed in relation to the IRAP subsidy "tax wedge".
 In relation to the tax years 2009, 2010 and 2011 proceedings are pending before the Court of Cassation following the appeals lodged by the loosing party (the rulings are both favourable and unfavourable to the company).
 For the tax year 2012 the second instance ruling is underway, whilst for the tax year 2013 the appeal against the unfavourable second instance ruling is being prepared.
 4.4 3.5 1.4 Marche Multiservizi Spa IRES and IRAP Notices of assessment for the years between 2009 and 2015 to objection to the deduction of provision to landfill post management allowance.
+The proceedings for the years 2009 and 2014 are pending before the Regional Tax Commission of Ancona following the appeals lodged by the loosing party against the rulings (the rulings are both favourable and unfavourable to the company).
+The proceeding for the year 2015 was decided by the Provincial Tax Commission of Ancona with a ruling favourable to the Company, but the Inland Revenue has lodged an appeal and the Company will file suit within the period established by law.
 2.5 1.8 0.1 AcegasApsAmga Spa IRES, IRAP and VAT The tax audit report for the year 2015 containing objections to the secondment of staff.
 Following discussions with the Inland Revenue Office, the claim was reformulated with service of a notice of assessment amounting to 14 thousand euros, which was paid at the end of the dispute.
 0.6 - - Inrete Distribuzione Spa IRES and IRAP IRES and IRAP notice of assessment for the year 2016 in which the verifiers contested the undue deduction of discounting charges and the erroneous determination of the maxi depreciation allowance, with regard to accessory charges related to smart meters, as well as the undue deduction of personnel-related expenses for IRAP purposes.
 The company entered into negotiations with the Inland Revenue Office and settled the IRAP claim by paying the amount due.
 With reference to IRES, the proceedings are currently pending in first instance following the filing of an appeal.
 0.3 0.1 -